byronsanchez/wintersmith-tag-pages/README.md

 ## Configuration

-You may configure the location of the contents that get retrieved by adding a `tagPages` object hash in `config.json`:
+You may configure how the tag page generators creates the tag index pages.
+Simply add a `tagPages` configuration object hash in `config.json`:

     "tagPages": {
       "perPage": 2